Compared to Fish, currently I like Zsh a little bit more. But one of the unforgettable feature of Fish is its auto-suggestion based on history.

 zstyle ':predict' verbose true

-But compared to Fish’s auto-suggestion, I feel that the predict
+But compared to Fish’s auto-suggestion, I feel that the predict feature is less useful.

-The difference show up when you simply type ls<Enter>
+The difference show up when you simply type ls<Enter>.

 - In Fish, only

-will be executed. - In Zsh, if
+lswill be executed. - In Zsh, if

-will be executed, which is sometimes not what we want.
+predictwas turned on,ls -lawill be executed, which is sometimes not what we want.

-So for a more convenient way of accessing command line history, I prefer Zsh’s vi
+So for a more convenient way of accessing command line history, I prefer Zsh’s vi mode and history-search-backward.

-to search history forward and backward.
+You could press <Ctrl-J> and <Ctrl-K> to search history forward and backward.

 # vi mode